 Get used to it, the world has changed!

 So, that’s it from my three-part series of change management articles.
-What else would you have liked to have seen covered?
+What else would you have liked to have seen covered (about change and not just DevSecOps)?
 Please let me know in the comments.

 An ITIL Master (v2) and Expert (V3), with PMI based project delivery, Gary is now providing his experience and knowledge through Service Management consulting for SM4ALL Services (Service Management for ALL Services).